List of Nike missile sites: Japan

 On Okinawa, the 30th ADA Brigade was on Okinawa.
 On Reversion Day, May 15, 1972, all Nike Hercules missile sites were handed over to the JASDF.
-Battery B,8th Battalion,3rd Air Defense Brigade was located on the Chinen peninsula in southern part of the island.
+Battery B,8th Battalion,3rd Air Defense Brigade (now active JGSDF Chinen sub-base) was located on the Chinen peninsula in southern part of the island.
 The U.S. reverted the islands to Japan on May 15, 1972, setting back a Ryūkyū independence movement that had emerged.
-A Battery was located on Isikawa Dake, the narrow waist of the island.
-There was also a battery at Naha.
+A Battery was located on Isikawa Dake (IFC abandoned, 26.452808, 127.835702, LC JASDF Onna Sub-Base), the narrow waist of the island.
+There was also a battery at Naha, now the airport fire department.

+Netherlands

+The Royal Netherlands Air Force (RNLAF) contributed to the high level air defense of Germany by the following units: